 By participating in the NLC, Players accept the rules without limitation and follow the instructions of the Administration.
 The interpretation of the rules is solely at the discretion of the Administration.
-Decisions can replace the following rules, if they are in accordance with the preservation of the competitive spirit.
+Decisions can replace any rule, if they are in accordance with the preservation of the competitive spirit.
 Any special cases not listed in this rulebook require individual review by the Administration.
 Measures can deviate from those mentioned here, but will be taken in any case with the principle of proportionality as well as conformity with the rest of the rulebook.

-Each Player acknowledges the right of Riot Games and Freaks 4U Gaming GmbH to adjust or change the rules at any time without Riot Games or Freaks 4U Gaming GmbH having to inform the Players about the adjustments and/or changes.
+Each Player acknowledges the right of Riot Games and Freaks 4U Gaming GmbH to adjust or change the rules at any time without Riot Games or Freaks 4U Gaming GmbH having to inform the Players about the adjustments or changes.

 Each Player must have the latest version of League of Legends installed and must take care to learn about and apply new updates to their system in a timely manner.
 Patching is not a valid reason to delay a game under normal circumstances.

-By participating in the NLC, the Player confirms that they have reached the age required to play League of Legends in their country.
+By participating in the NLC, the Player confirms that they have reached the age required to play League of Legends in their resident country.